Farmijo/twitter-replication/twitter-backend/README.md

 - [ ] Redis caching
 - [ ] Refresh tokens
 - [ ] OAuth (Google, GitHub)

+## Refactors needed.

+- [ ] Do not rely on MongoDb Models to deal with key namings (delete transformations).
+Repository implementations should adapt to it.
+- [ ] Apply payload validations on controllers to avoid having inner issues related to malformed payloads.

 ##  License
 Use this however you like